 - In the Symbology gallery, click Heat Map.The Symbology pane appears, displaying the current symbol information.

-- Set the Radius to control the area searched when calculating the density of features.
+- On the Primary symbology tab , set the Radius to control the area searched when calculating the density of features.
 The radius is measure in points.

 - Choose an attribute field with numeric data for Weight field to use weighted features.